archesproject/arches/README.md

 Generally arches applications are installed in a folder directly under the Arches root folder.
 You can install as many Arches applications as you like, and they'll all use the same Arches framework and virtual environment.
 A typical Arches application installation will therefore look something like this::

     /Projects
-        /ENV (virtual environment where the Arches frameowrk is installed) /my_arches_app
+        /ENV (virtual environment where the Arches framework is installed) /my_arches_app
         /another_arches_app